louis70109/aws-python-line-api/README.md

 serverless deploy
 ```

-6. Move `views/` files in S3
+7. Move `views/` files in S3

 Now you can open `notify_index.html` url (in S3) and click button to connect LINE notify service,
 Then you can get notify access_token in `notify_confirm's` page :)

+- LIFF settings can reference my [2019_it30-day23](https://github.com/louis70109/2019_it30/tree/master/day24)
   If any question you can send issue for me !

+> This project is created by IThome 30 days challenge [repository](https://ithelp.ithome.com.tw/users/20111481/ironman/2475)'s example.

 ## License